 ISLP does not limit its pro bono activities to any one region of the world, but responds primarily to requests for assistance from groups and governments within countries identified by the United Nations as "least developed nations."

-In its nearly twelve years of programming, ISLP has implemented over 350 projects, providing high quality legal assistance to international organizations, governmental agencies, local civil society organizations and other legal assistance providers in 72 countries.
+In over twelve years of programming, ISLP has implemented more than 350 projects, providing high quality legal assistance to international organizations, governmental agencies, local civil society organizations and other legal assistance providers in 78 countries.

 ISLP's global reach can also be considered in terms of the significant achievements found in the day-to-day interactions of volunteers with local lawyers and government officials; the comprehensive training manuals prepared and workshops delivered to those wishing to build their capacity; and the forward-looking provisions of laws drafted with ISLP assistance that protect women's rights, advance criminal justice, reform health care, promote transparency and create a more level economic playing field.